For the latest FAQs, health and safety plans, links to the dashboard and more, visit the Campus Reopening page.

-Ellis Tucci ’20 (economics) is an avid skier, musician and poet who took his first flight lesson at age 10.
+Ellis Tucci ’20 (economics) is an avid skier, musician and poet who took his first small-aircraft flight lesson at age 10.
 Today, he’s a student-entrepreneur with a startup he’s designed to revolutionize air travel.
-Below, Tucci discusses what it’s like to be CEO of his own business, the thrill of filing for his patent (in a laundromat, during a cross-country trip) and his passion for learning new ways that economists can tap this “science of human interaction” to find solutions “through the engine of economic empowerment.”
+He's participated in Princeton’s Tigerlaunch (ranked in the top 45 of all startups in the nation) and U.C.
+Davis’ Grad School of Business Big Bang (ranked in the top 15).
+He's also training to swim the English channel, and he writes and produces a podcast series, Hidden History.
+Tucci discusses what it’s like to be CEO of his own business, the thrill of filing for his patent (in a laundromat, during a cross-country trip) and his passion for learning new ways that economists can tap this “science of human interaction” to find solutions “through the engine of economic empowerment.”

 Clubs and organizations: